Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Simulation study

 The simulation study investigates two factors in an arrangement with nine scenarios, thus exploring the interaction between these factors.
 The simulation scenarios are defined by the values of the following parameters:

 \begin{itemize} \item The number of subjects in the $AC$ trial, $N \in \{200, 400, 600\}$ under a 2:1 active intervention vs.~control allocation ratio.
 The sample sizes correspond to typical values for a Phase III RCT\cite{stanley2007design} and for trials included in applications of MAIC submitted to HTA authorities.\cite{phillippo2019population} \item The degree of covariate imbalance.\footnote{In the simulation study, covariate \textit{balance} is a proxy for covariate \textit{overlap}.
 Imbalance refers to the difference in covariate distributions across studies, as measured by the difference in (standardized) average values.
 Imbalances in effect measure modifiers across studies induce bias in the standard indirect comparison and motivate the use of population adjustment.
 Overlap describes how similar the covariate ranges are across studies --- there is complete overlap if the ranges are identical.
 Lack of complete overlap hinders the use of population adjustment.} For both trials, each covariate $k$ follows a normal marginal distribution with mean $\mu_k$ and standard deviation $\sigma_k$, such that $x_{i,k} \sim \textnormal{Normal}(\mu_k, \sigma_k^2)$ for subject $i$.
 For the $BC$ trial, we fix $\mu_k=0.6$.
 For the $AC$ trial, we vary the means of the marginal normal distributions such that $\mu_k \in \{ 0.45, 0.3, 0.15\}$.
 The standard deviation of each marginal distribution is fixed at $\sigma_k=0.4$ for both trials.
 This setup corresponds to standardized differences\cite{flury1986standard} or Cohen effect size indices\cite{cohen2013statistical} (the difference in means in units of the pooled standard deviation) of 0.375, 0.75 and 1.125, respectively.
 This yields strong, moderate and poor covariate overlap; with overlap between the univariate marginal distributions of 85\%, 71\% and 57\%, respectively, when $N=600$.
 To compute the overlap percentages, we have followed a derivation by Cohen\cite{cohen2013statistical} for normally-distributed populations with equal size and equal variance.
-Note that the percentage overlap between the joint covariate distributions of each study is substantially lower. \end{itemize}
+Note that the percentage overlap between the joint covariate distributions of each study is substantially lower.
+The strong, moderate and poor covariate overlap scenarios correspond to average percentage reductions in effective sample size of 22\%, 60\% and 85\%, respectively.
+These percentage reductions are representative of the range encountered in NICE technology appraisals.\cite{remiro2020methods, phillippo2019population} \end{itemize}